Pranav-coder-yes/amfoss-tasks/task-2/README.md

 1.First clone this repository into your local machine

-2.Make sure to create a virtual enviroment in your system in the same directory as the file and activate the virtual enviroment.
+2.Make sure to create a virtual environment in your system in the same directory as the file and activate the virtual enviroment.

-3.Makre sure to download the libraries given below in-order for the program to work
+3.Make sure to download the libraries given below in-order for the program to work

-4.After activating the virtual enviroment, we need to download the libraries
+4.After activating the virtual environment, we need to download the libraries

 `pip install pytesseract`